huafu/ublox-reader/README.md

 # ublox-reader
-Full node.js implementation of message parsing from U-Blox GPS usb devices.
+Node.js implementation of message parsing from U-Blox GPS usb devices.

 Application configuration settings are in the settings.js file.

-Serves an HTML page with message type checkbox selection(s) and data updated via websocket.
+Serves an HTML page with message type checkbox selection(s) and message data updated via websocket.

 Open browser and navigate to localhost:5000 (or whatever port is indicated in settings.js)